extra-jalapenos/python-numpy/README.md

 # NumPy
-Lesson exercises and homework for introduction to NumPy
+Lesson exercises and homework for introduction to numpy